vohai2003/hdp_data_tutorials/tutorials/hdp/setting-up-a-spark-development-environment-with-java/tutorial.md

 -   [Live Debugging](#live-debugging)

 ## Creating a new IntelliJ Project

+>Note: Instructions may vary based on operating system.

 To create a new project select File > New > Project.
 Then select Maven.